 For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1,700 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
 Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.

-Frank Herbert was born in Tacoma, Washington, and educated at the University of Washington, Seattle.
-He worked a wide variety of jobs–including TV cameraman, radio commentator, oyster diver, jungle survival instructor, lay analyst, creative writing teacher, reporter and editor of… More about Frank Herbert
+Frank Herbert is the bestselling author of the Dune saga.
+He was born in Tacoma, Washington, and educated at the University of Washington, Seattle.
+He worked a wide variety of jobs—including TV cameraman, radio commentator, oyster diver, jungle survival instructor, lay… More about Frank Herbert

 Hardcover | $30.00